MuhammadNaeemAkhtar/gatsby-data-tutorial-4/README.md

 2. First, install the plugin at the root of the project: npm install --save gatsby-source-filesystem
 3. Click the allFile dropdown.
 Position your cursor after allFile in the query area, and then type Ctrl + Enter.
 This will pre-fill a query for the id of each file.
 Press “Play” to run the query:

+### Transformer plugins
+1. In this tutorial, you’ll learn how transformer plugins transform the raw content brought by source plugins.
+The combination of source plugins and transformer plugins can handle all data sourcing and data transformation you might need when building a Gatsby site.
+2. Gatsby supports transformer plugins which take raw content from source plugins and transform it into something more usable.
+3. Add a markdown file to your site at src/pages/sweet-pandas-eating-sweets.md
+4. learn how to transform it to HTML using transformer plugins and GraphQL.

 ## ////////////////////////////////// AUTO GENERATED /////////////////////////////////////////
 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <p align="center">